hlissner/dotfiles/README.md

 # Dotfiles of a spaghetti code warrior

-My mac dotfiles.
+My mac and ubuntu/debian dotfiles.

 Yes.
 They bite.

-(Check out the ubuntu branch for debian dotfiles)